The Oyster Perpetual Datejust is the epitome of the classic watch, distinguished by its timeless style and exceptional elegance.

 Bracelets equipped with an Oysterclasp also feature the Easylink comfort extension link, developed by Rolex, which allows the wearer to easily increase the bracelet length by approximately 5 mm, for additional comfort in any circumstance.

-A concealed attachment system on the bracelet ensures seamless visual continuity between the bracelet and case.
-On the 18 ct gold versions (Datejust 31), the Oyster and President bracelets include ceramic inserts inside the links to enhance their flexibility and longevity.
+The President bracelet, fitted on all of the 18 ct gold versions (Datejust 31), includes ceramic inserts inside the links to enhance its flexibility and longevity.